Near Charlestown in Washington County, Rhode Island — The American Northeast (New England)

 1801 to 1807

 Text on the Back (South) Side of the Monument:

 Erected by State of Rhode Island.

 Location.
 41° 21.313′ N, 71° 42.766′ W. Marker is near Charlestown, Rhode Island, in Washington County.
 Marker is on Old Post Road near Post Road (U.S. 1), on the left when traveling west.
-Touch for map.
-The monument is located at the western end of a small and narrow strip of land that is situated between the Old Post Road and the Post Road.
+The monument is located at the western end of a small and narrow strip of land that is situated between Touch for map.
 Marker is at or near this postal address: 5153 Old Post Road, Charlestown RI 02813, United States of America.
+Touch for directions.

 Also see . . .